 In Year 8, we offer girls a Modern Languages Fun Day where they take part in a variety of activities which aim to promote language learning in a fun environment.

 In KS3, we expect pupils to be undertaking about 40 minutes a week of homework.
 In a typical week, this might be made up of a written task plus a learning or reading exercise.
 There are a variety of websites which girls might access to support them in this.
 We use some of them in school, and they can also access them at home.
-The two main ones are:
+The main one is:

 The Linguascope website also has an app for smart phones which girls could download.